 People living along the coast are no strangers to significant weather — they often deal with hurricanes, rising sea levels and tropical storms.
 But there's another natural phenomenon that is slowly taking its toll on many seaside towns — the king tide.
-In fact, Miami was hit by a massive king tide in early October 2017 that flooded streets just weeks after Hurricane Irma slammed the area.

 King tides are the highest astronomical tides of the year, the result of a perfect alignment between the Earth, sun and moon.
 Think of them as high tides on steroids.
 Every two weeks, the moon and the sun position themselves on the same side of the planet.
 Their combined gravitational pull tugs at Earth's oceans, resulting in tides that are about 20 percent higher than normal.
 Three or four times a year the moon, which has an elliptical orbit, snuggles up to Earth on its closest approach to the planet.
 When both of these astronomical events converge, a king tide rolls in.

 "King tides can occur any time of the year, but tend to occur during the fall or spring near the full moon tides surrounding the equinox, when the moon is at perigee [closest to Earth in its orbit]," Derek Loftis, a research scientist at the College of William and Mary's Virginia Institute of Marine Science, says in an email.
 "The fall season's highest tides are slightly more pronounced due to the Earth being slightly closer to perihelion with the sun [on the solstice]."

 King tides can worsen if they happen during a coastal storm, like what happened during Hurricane Dorian.
 The tide, along with a storm surge, pushed extra water inland.
 Meteorologists and other scientists are always concerned when storms line up with king tides.
 While scientists can calculate a king tide in advance, predicting storms before they blow through is much trickier.

 Are King Tides Increasing?